 I think it’s been the crazy journey.
 I thought I might stay in one place.
-I would have never guessed that I would move to FL for 6 weeks or Vegas for a year.
-Crazy adventures that you would have never guessed.
+I would have never guessed that I would live in NYC and Florida for 6 weeks or Vegas for a year.
+All the crazy adventures that I would have never imagined.

 What organization or company inspires you and why?

 Any company that is courageous.
 The Trevor Project.
 That encourage people to tell their own story.
 Not to go with the flow.
 Go against the grain.